wenewzhang/mixin_labs-php-bot/README.md

-# PHP Bitcoin tutorial based on Mixin SDK I: Create bot
+# PHP Bitcoin tutorial based on Mixin
 ![](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/Bitcoin_php.jpg)
 A Mixin messenger bot will be created in this tutorial.
 The bot is powered by PHP and echo message and Bitcoin from user.